nnutter/mojo-pgx-cursor/README.md

 # DISCUSSION

-This whole thing would be irrelevant if [DBD::Pg](https://metacpan.org/pod/DBD::Pg) did not fetch all rows during `execute` and since `libpq` supports that it would be much better to implement that than to implement this.
-However, I don't really know C and I'm not really sure I want to spend time learning it over another language.
+This module would be unnecessary if [DBD::Pg](https://metacpan.org/pod/DBD::Pg) did not fetch all rows during `execute` and since `libpq` supports that it would be much better to fix `fetch*` than to implement this.
+However, I am not able to do so at this time.

 # CONTRIBUTING